-As the huge flattened ellipse of the Interface started to rise towards me, I knew it was time to use the air reserve.
+As the huge flattened ellipse of the Interface rose towards me, I knew it was time to use the air reserve.
 I opened the throttle fully and the thready burble of the exhaust note increased.
 But as the pedal rate rose, I struggled to match it.
 I glanced down at the derailleur gear cluster on the back wheel, hoping for another gear, but it was a visitor model and I was out of luck.

-I was well into my quarry's dust wake when the first large warning board appeared at the side of the road;
+I was well into my quarry's dust wake when the first large warning board appeared at the side of the road:

 Caution!
 Interface Ahead.